Gustavo Alfaro

-Gustavo Julio Alfaro (born 14 August 1962) is an Argentine football manager and former player.
+Gustavo Julio Alfaro (born 14 August 1962) is an Argentine football manager and former player who manages the Paraguay national football team.

-Although Alfaro had a short career as a footballer, he was captain of the Atlético de Rafaela, when they were promoted to the Argentine Primera División in 1989.
+Although Alfaro had a short career as a footballer, he was captain of the Atlético de Rafaela when they were promoted to the Argentine Primera División in 1989.
 Alfaro retired as a player from football in 1992 to concentrate on his coaching career.
-He his first league title came with Arsenal de Sarandí in the 2012 Clausura.
+His first league title came with Arsenal de Sarandí in the 2012 Clausura.

+At international level, he coached Ecuador at the 2022 FIFA World Cup before a stint in charge of Costa Rica.
+He was appointed as Paraguay coach in 2024 and led them to qualification for the 2026 World Cup.